EventfulAtom/Media-environemnt-setup/Final project/README.txt

-# Click the Circle!
+# Space dodger

 # What is it
-- This game is a clicker game where you click on the pink circle and get a certain score in a minute
+- This game is dodge game where you are a spaceship dodging astroids

 # How to Play

-- A pink circle appears randomly on the screen.
+- Grey circles appear randomly on the screen.
-- Click the circle to earn points.
+- Move the spaceship (triangle) move left and right to doge the astroids
-- You have 60 seconds to score as many points as you can.
+- You have 60 seconds to survive
-- If you score 90 or more points, you win!
+- If you survive, you win!
-- If you score less than 90, you lose.
+- If you crash, you lose!

 # Controls

-The only control is clicking left click with the mouse button
+- the only two buttons are the left arrow and the right arrow

 # Game Features

 - One-minute timer
 - Random circle positions
-- Score tracking
 - Win/Lose screen